Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Triage gets CVE filters, a “Related CVEs” panel, and autocomplete on Convert to Issue so people aren’t typing CVE IDs by hand.
+Task:- Triage gets CVE filters, a “Related CVEs” panel, and autocomplete on Convert to Issue so people aren’t typing CVE IDs by hand.

 - Finding list filters for `cve_id`, `cve_score_min`, and `cve_score_max`, mirroring what already exists on the Issue side.
 - A "Related CVEs" side panel rendered server-side from the existing CVE index, no new infrastructure.